-This blog post also is available in German.
+This post is also available in: Deutsch

 A touch of the Arabian Nights on your plate?
 That’s exactly what these oriental wraps with grilled vegetables taste like.
 They are accompanied by a creamy and spicy aromatic Baba Ghanoush.
 A true feast for the senses, as so many flavors are combined in this delicious and quickly prepared dish.
 Really the absolutely perfect menu for your next barbecue with friends.
 In that sense, on the wraps, ready, go!